-To send flowers in memory of Glen F. Thomas, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Glen F. Thomas, please visit our Heartfelt Sympathies Store.

 Glen was born January 29, 1935 in the family home in Pierrepont, to the late Roy and Kathryn “Kitty” (Dorothy) Thomas.
 He graduated from Colton-Pierrepont High School and later from Canton Agricultural and Technical College with a degree in Agriculture.
 He served for two years in the US Army, spending 18 months in Germany.
 After returning home, he married the love of his life, Marion Swift, on January 1, 1960 at St. Patrick’s Church Rectory in Colton making this coming January 1st their 60th anniversary.